global-asp/asp-source/en/0294_grandmas-bananas.md

 But there was one secret she did not share with me: where she ripened bananas.

 ##
 One day I saw a big straw basket placed in the sun outside Grandma's house.
-When I asked what it was for, the only answer I got was, “It's my magic basket.”
+When I asked what it was for, the only answer I got was, "It's my magic basket."

 Next to the basket, there were several banana leaves that Grandma turned from time to time.
 I was curious.
-“What are the leaves for, Grandma?”
+"What are the leaves for, Grandma?"
 I asked.
-The only answer I got was, “They are my magic leaves.”
+The only answer I got was, "They are my magic leaves."

 ##
 It was so interesting watching Grandma, the bananas, the banana leaves and the big straw basket.
 But Grandma sent me off to my mother on an errand.

-“Grandma, please, let me watch as you prepare...”
+"Grandma, please, let me watch as you prepare..."

-“Don't be stubborn, child, do as you are told,” she insisted.
+"Don't be stubborn, child, do as you are told," she insisted.
 I took off running.

 ##
 When I returned, Grandma was sitting outside but with neither the basket nor the bananas.

-“Grandma, where is the basket, where are all the bananas, and where...”
+"Grandma, where is the basket, where are all the bananas, and where..."

-But the only answer I got was, “They are in my magic place.”
+But the only answer I got was, "They are in my magic place."
 It was so disappointing!

 ##
 Two days later, Grandma sent me to fetch her walking stick from her bedroom.